caranathunge/caranathunge.github.io/_projects/2_project.md

 - Collected and processed ~600 moss samples (**_Aulacomnium_** and **_Hylocomium_** spp.)for DNA extraction and constructed NGS libraries (ddRADseq) for Illumina sequencing.
 - Built bioinformatic pipelines to process ddRADseq data and conduct downstream population genetic (e.g. STRUCTURE, Treemix) and phylogenetic (RAxML) analysis.
-- Developed bioinformatic pipelines for processing taget-capture sequencing data generated from the GoFlag408 probe set.
+- Developed bioinformatic pipelines for processing target-capture sequencing data generated from the GoFlag408 probe set.
 Conducted phylogenetic analysis (RAxML, ASTRAL), and assessed gene tree discordance and hybridization events (IQ-TREE, DENSITREE, PhyParts, PhyloNetworks).
 - Successfully constructed a well-supported phylogeny of the moss genus **_Aulacomnium_** using phylogenomic analyses of 399 targeted nuclear loci from the GoFlag408 probe se